Canadian Dairy Commission: Transparency

 Calls to improve communication and increase transparency surrounding CDC activities were made by Restaurants Canada, the Retail Council of Canada, the Dairy Processors of Canada, and the Minister of Agriculture when the CDC initially refused to release data on employee bonuses.

 These calls were prompted when the CDC received $4.7 million from taxpayers in 2020-21, a 21% increase from $3.9 million the previous year, which it used to fund "increased salary expenses."

 Perhaps in response to public pressure, in 2022 the CDC was more open when it made a thorough presentation and responded to media questions alongside its annual price hike announcement.
 (In previous years it simply posted an abstract on its website announcing the price increase).

 In 2023 and 2024, the CDC was urged to provide more transparency on the extent of "milk dumping," a method used by some Canadian producers to dispose of over-quota milk supply.

-Between 2012 and 2021, the Canadian dairy industry discarded on farms an estimated 7% of all milk produced (over 6.8 billion liters of raw milk, valued at $6.7 billion).
+Between 2012 and 2021, the Canadian dairy industry discarded on farms an estimated 7% of all milk produced (over 6.8 billion litres of raw milk, valued at $6.7 billion).